Last Winter, We Parted

-Last Winter, We Parted (Japanese: 去年の冬、きみと別れ, Hepburn: Kyonen no fuyu Kimi to wakare) is a 2018 crime film directed by Tomoyuki Takimoto, based on the 2013 novel of the same name by Fuminori Nakamura.
+Last Winter, We Parted (去年の冬、きみと別れ, Kyonen no fuyu Kimi to wakare) is a 2018 Japanese crime film directed by Tomoyuki Takimoto, based on the 2013 novel of the same name by Fuminori Nakamura.
 The film stars Takanori Iwata, Mizuki Yamamoto and Takumi Saitoh.

 The film was distributed by Warner Bros.
 Pictures Japan.
 It was released in Japan on March 10, 2018, and was released in Hong Kong on June 28 of the same year.

 Plot

 Kyosuke Yakumo, a young reporter looking for a scoop, is preparing to marry his beloved Yuriko while continuing his chase to talented photographer Yudai Kiharazaka.
 Kiharazaka is the prime suspect of a still riddle-laden incident involving the death of a beautiful blind woman in a fire, and Yakumo manages to interview him so that he can writes a book about the case.
 The closer Yakumo gets to the truth, the deeper he plunges into Kiharazaka's devilry.
 Meanwhile, his fiancée Yuriko is falling slowly into a trap.